Ezra Cornell: Telegraph

 In 1842, Cornell happened into the offices of the Maine Farmer, where he saw an acquaintance, F.O.J.
 Smith, bent over some plans for a "scraper" as Smith called it.
 For services rendered, Smith had been granted a one-quarter share of the telegraph patent held by Samuel Morse, and was attempting to devise a way of burying the telegraph lines in the ground in lead pipe.
 Cornell devised a special kind of plow that would dig a 2 ft 6 in ditch, lay the pipe and telegraph wire in the ditch, and cover it back up.
-It was later learned that condensation in the pipes and poor insulation of the wires impeded the electrical current on the wires, so hanging the wire from telegraph poles became the accepted method.
+It was later learned that condensation in the pipes and poor insulation of the wires impeded the electric current through the wire, so hanging wires from telegraph poles became the accepted method.

-Cornell made his fortune in the telegraph business as an associate of Samuel Morse.
-Cornell constructed and strung the poles for the Baltimore–Washington telegraph line, the first telegraph line of substance in the U.S. To address the problem of telegraph lines shorting out, Cornell invented using glass insulators at the point where telegraph lines are connected to supporting poles.
-After joining with Morse, Cornell supervised the development of many telegraph lines, including a portion of the New York, Albany & Buffalo line in 1846 and the Erie and Michigan Telegraph Company, which connected Buffalo to Milwaukee along with his partners John James Speed and Francis Ormand Jonathan Smith.
+Cornell made his fortune in the telegraph business as an associate of Samuel Morse, and constructed and strung the poles for the Baltimore–Washington telegraph line, the first telegraph line of substance in the U.S. To address the problem of telegraph lines shorting out, he invented the use of glass insulators at the point where the lines were connected to supporting poles.
+After joining with Morse, Cornell supervised the development of many telegraph lines, including a portion of the New York, Albany & Buffalo line in 1846 and, along with his partners John James Speed and Francis Ormand Jonathan Smith, the Erie and Michigan Telegraph Company, which connected Buffalo with Milwaukee.
 Cornell, Speed, and Smith also built the New York and Erie line, which competed with and paralleled the New York, Albany and Buffalo line in which Morse had a major share.
 The line was completed in 1849 and Cornell was made president of the company.

 In 1848, Cornell's sister, Phoebe, married Martin B. Wood and moved to Albion, Michigan.
-Cornell gave Wood a job constructing new lines and made Phoebe his telegraph operator, the first woman operator in the U.S. Cornell earned a substantial fortune when the Erie and Michigan line was consolidated with Hiram Sibley and his New York and Mississippi Company formed the Western Union company.
+Cornell gave Wood a job constructing new lines and made Phoebe his telegraph operator, the first woman operator in the U.S. Cornell earned a substantial fortune when the Erie and Michigan line was consolidated with his and Hiram Sibley's New York and Mississippi Valley Printing Telegraph Company to form the Western Union company.
 Cornell received $2 million in Western Union stock.